Facebook is the future of learning.

 If you’re not familiar with TikTok, you should be familiar with TikTok.
 It was the second most downloaded app in the world in April 2020, just behind work-from-home mainstay Zoom.
 It currently has 800 million monthly active users.
 For comparison, Twitter has 386 million.
 Instagram has 1 billion.
 TikTok users spend an average of 52 minutes per day on the app.
 Twitter: 3.39 minutes.
 Instagram: 53 minutes.

 Seems pretty simple, right?
-Well, along with its extreme popularity, TikTok continues to encounter its share of problems.
+Along with its extreme popularity, TikTok continues to encounter its share of problems.
 Security and privacy concerns pop up rather frequently.
 TikTok is on a long list of Chinese apps that are now banned in India.
 There’s also conversation about a possible ban in the US.
 Let’s put these issues aside for the moment.

 So why is this the future of learning?

-TikTok recently formalized this idea through an initiative called #LearnOnTikTok.
+TikTok recently formalized this concept through an initiative called #LearnOnTikTok.
 The company allocated $50 million towards its Creative Learning Fund, which “supports creators with the production of learning content, provides resources for learners, and introduces emerging teachers to the TikTok platform.”
 Early partners include Bill Nye, Jose Andres, Lilly Singh, Tyra Banks and Neil deGrasse Tyson.

 So this is the future!